Blood quantum laws: Population decline due to exogamy

-Issues with DNA ancestry testing
+DNA ancestry testing

 No federally recognized tribe enrolls members solely based on DNA testing, as it generally cannot distinguish among tribes.
 Some tribes may require DNA testing only to document that a child is related to particular parents.
 Many researchers have published articles that caution that genetic ancestry DNA testing has limitations and should not be depended on by individuals to answer all their questions about heritage.

-Many African Americans believe they have some Native American ancestry.
-But, in the PBS series led by historian Henry Louis Gates Jr., called African American Lives, geneticists said DNA evidence shows that Native American ancestry is far less common than previously believed; of the group tested in the series, only two of the people showed likely Native ancestry.
-Gates summarized the data:
+Many African Americans assume they have some Native American ancestry.
+But, in the PBS series led by historian Henry Louis Gates Jr., called African American Lives, geneticists said DNA evidence shows that Native American ancestry is far less common than previously assumed; of the group tested in the series, only two of the people showed likely Native ancestry.

 Only 5 percent of African Americans have at least one-eighth Native American ancestry (equivalent to one great-grandparent).
 On the other hand, nearly 78 percent of African Americans have at least one-eighth European ancestry (the equivalent to one great-grandparent), and nearly 20 percent have at least one-quarter European ancestry (the equivalent to one grandparent.)

-In response, one critic asserted the percentage must be higher because there are so many family stories (the reasons for which Gates and, notably, Chris Rock explored in the documentary), but felt that many people didn't always talk about it because to acknowledge it would be to deny their African heritage.
+In response, one critic asserted the percentage must be higher because there are so many family stories (the reasons for which Gates and, notably, Chris Rock explored in the documentary), but felt that many people did not always talk about it because to acknowledge it would be to deny their African heritage.

 Some critics thought the PBS series African American Lives did not sufficiently explain such limitations of DNA testing for assessment of heritage.
 In terms of persons searching for ethnic ancestry, they need to understand that Y-chromosome and mtDNA (mitochondrial DNA) testing looks only at "direct" line male and female ancestors, and thus can fail to pick up many other ancestors' heritage.
 Newer DNA tests can survey all the DNA that can be inherited from either parent of an individual, but at a cost of precision.
 DNA tests that survey the full DNA strand focus on "single nucleotide polymorphisms" or SNPs, but SNPs might be found in Africans, Asians, and people from every other part of the world.
 Full survey DNA testing cannot accurately determine an individual's full ancestry.
 Though DNA testing for ancestry is limited more recent genetic testing research of 2015, have found that varied ancestries show different tendencies by region and sex of ancestors.
 These studies found that on average, African Americans have 73.2–82.1% West African, 16.7%–29% European, and 0.8–2% Native American genetic ancestry, with large variation between individuals.

 A notable debate in 2019 over the validity of DNA testing for Native American ancestry arose over the controversies surrounding Elizabeth Warren's ancestry.